kenny755/Insurance-Cost-Analysis/README.md

 ## Jupyter Notebook

-The complete code and output for this project can be found in the [IBM project.ipynb](IBM%20project.ipynb) file.
-GitHub renders Jupyter Notebooks, allowing you to view the code and its results directly.
+The complete code and output for this project can be found in the ( https://github.com/kenny755/Insurance-Cost-Analysis/blob/master/IBM%20project.ipynb ).
+The code and the dataset used in this analysis can be found in the link attached.